offerrall/PyPixelStream/readme.md

 *[pyaudiowpatch](https://github.com/s0d3s/PyAudioWPatch) must be installed manually, it is not included in the requirements.txt file.

 ## TODO
-- [ ] Add Documentation.
+- [ ] Add More Documentation.
 - [ ] Add more sources and filters.
 - [ ] Add Compatibility with more LED panels.
-- [ ] Add a ui for the configuration of the LED panels.
+- [ ] Add a ui for the configuration of the LED panels/strips connection.
 - [ ] Add events for the sources and filters, like twitch alerts.

 ## Contributing